Structure of Education

 School (traditional system)

-Length of program in years: 5
+Length of program: 5 years

-Age level from: 11 to: 16
+Ages: 11 to: 16

 Certificate/diploma awarded: Caribbean Examinations